WDI-SEA/react_state_exercises_global/05_todo_exercise_continued.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) ToDo List Exercise: State

 Now we have a todo list!
-But.. it isn't changeable, and we can't just _think about_ eating ice cream and going to the gym forever.
-At some point, we have to actually eat the ice cream (deleting it from the list) and find a gym buddy (adding that to the list).
+But.. it isn't changeable, and we can't just _think about_ eating hot cheetos and listening to Hot mulligan forever.
+At some point, we have to actually eat hot cheetos (delete it from the list) and find a moshpit buddy (adding that to the list).
 In other words, we need to be able to change the list!

 Remember, in a React component, `state` is just another object, like `props`.
 The only difference is that `state` can be changed (remember, though, to always change it through the method `setState`).
-The exception is setting the initial state, which is only done once: when initializing a React component with its constructor.
-In order to pass items to the `ToDoList` component and make them mutable, we'll need to set the state of our `MyList`.
+The exception is setting the initial state, which is only done once (either in the instructor or a standalone `state` object).
+In order to pass items to the `MyList` component and make them mutable, we'll need to set the state of our `MyList`.
 Let's continue refactoring our `MyList` component to change the `todoItems` array through state.

 ## Clearing the items
 We're going to add a button to the list that allows users to clear away